 Leica M Typ 262 vs Nikon Df

 The Leica M (Typ 262) and the Nikon Df are two enthusiast cameras that were announced, respectively, in November 2015 and November 2013.
-The M Typ 262 is a rangefinder-style mirrorless camera, while the Df is a DSLR.
+The M Typ 262 is a rangefinder-focusing mirrorless camera, while the Df is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 16.2 MP.